 Problems with Clinical Experience + Expertise (Clinical reasoning rooted in ableism)

-The medical model of disability positions the practitioner as the expert on the client's neurodivergence
+The medical model of disability positions the practitioner as the expert on the client's neurodivergence.

 How Current Mainstream EBP Approaches Perpetuate Inequity + Injustice